phapi/phapi-framework/readme.md

 Take an example where the resource ***/user/peter*** has changed to ***/users/peter***.
 Then the following code should be included in the resource that previously handleded ***/user/peter***:

 ```
+<?php
 throw new \Phapi\Exception\MovedPermanently('/users/peter');
 ```

 This will result in a 301 Moved Permanently response with the passed argument (***/users/peter***) assigned to the location header.

+## License
+Phapi is licensed under the MIT License - see the LICENSE file for details